Justin Timberlake and Missy Elliott Share Powerful Advice As They Receive Honorary Doctorates

 Timberlake posted a photo of himself on Instagram with his face shielded by the diploma.

 "No Dream is too big!!!
 Keep chasing!!!
 Trust me...
 I'm a DOCTOR!!
 But, for real...
-THANK YOU to @berkleecollege for this incredible honor—I'm very humbled and grateful."
+THANK YOU to @berkleecollege for this incredible honor—I'm very humbled and grateful," he wrote.

 His wife Jessica Biel commented, "literally every hat looks good on you, but this is my favorite one."

-Dwayne "The Rock" Johnson also wrote, "Congrats my friend.
+Dwayne "The Rock" Johnson also replied, "Congrats my friend.
 So technically, you can now examine a new 'rash' I've developed."

 According to CNN, other musicians who have received honorary doctorates from Berklee include Aretha Franklin, Quincy Jones, B.B.
 King, Smokey Robinson, Rita Moreno and Duke Ellington.